Luftare/shadow/README.md

 - player has inventors with 2 slots for guns
 - items can be looted if there are free slots in inventory
 - guns can be dropped and dropping on top of another gun will swap the currently equipped gun
-- two guns can be equipped and selected from
 - opponents rotate to their facing
 - nickname is stored accross sessions in local storage